Policy Advocacy

 Ban on Pride Flags

-Bill Number: HB 561 | Outcome: TBD
+Bill Number: HB 561 | Outcome: Became Law

-Forced “Outing” of Transgender Youth
+Forced “Outing” of Trans Youth

 Bill Number: HB 822 | Outcome: TBD

-Anti-Trans Bathroom Ban 1
+Anti-Trans Bathroom Bounty Bill

-Bill Number: HB 607 | Outcome: TBD
+Bill Number: HB 607 | Outcome: Stalled

-Bill Number: HB 752 | Outcome: TBD
+Bill Number: HB 752 | Outcome: Became Law

 Overturning Marriage Equality

-Bill Number: HJM 17| Outcome: TBD
+Bill Number: HJM 17 | Outcome: Stalled

 Penalties for Hiring Undocumented Workers

-Bill Number: HB 584 | Outcome: TBD
+Bill Number: HB 584 | Outcome: Stalled

-Deterring Undocumented People from Accessing Medical Care
+Deterring Undocumented Immigrants from Accessing Medical Care

-Bill Number: HB 592 | Outcome: TBD
+Bill Number: HB 592 | Outcome: Stalled

-This bill would require patients to disclose their immigration status when visiting hospitals that accept Medicaid.
+This bill would have required patients to disclose their immigration status when visiting hospitals that accept Medicaid.
 Virtually every hospital in the U.S. accepts Medicaid.
 If enacted, this bill would discourage people from getting care when they need it most, ultimately resulting in worse health outcomes and higher expenses for hospitals and the state.

 The next legislative session in Montana is in 2027.